Nokocchi/Alph-Bank/banking-core/README.md

 [Example](/banking-core/src/main/java/com/alphbank/core/shared/TransactionService.java)

-As is common practice in the banking sector, the fundamental principle of transactions and balances in Alph Bank is that:
+As is common practice in the banking sector, the fundamental principles of transactions and balances in Alph Bank are that:

 - All changes to the balance of an account is defined as two separate transactions in the database:
 A positive transaction for the creditor, and a negative transaction for the debtor.